 I'm pete p., the breeder behind Shooter's Shorthairs..
 Our dogs are family-raised and bred for versatility, ability, and drive.
 They are very trainable and make excellent hunters!
 Our dogs excel in the show ring, LOVE hunting in the field, and are devoted companions to their forever families.
 These dogs can do it all and we make sure to foster that versatility beginning from the moment they're born.

 pete has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.